Garytdl/API-Test/README.md

 # API-Test
-prototype application that connects to a third party API of your choice, returns information, parses the most relevant piece of that information, and prints it to the system output.
+prototype application that connects to two third party API, returns information, parses the most relevant piece of that information, and prints it to the system output.

 Available endpoints to test on POSTMAN: